 I received my B.S. magna cum laude in Mechanical Engineering, with a minor in Biomedical Engineering, from Cornell University in 2012.
 I received my M.S.
 (2013) and Ph.D.
 (2016) in Mechanical Engineering as an NSF Fellow at the University of Illinois at Urbana-Champaign.

-I am currently a postdoctoral researcher in the Langer Lab at MIT, where I develop novel materials and devices for application in translational medicine.
+I am currently a postdoctoral fellow in the Langer Lab at MIT, where I develop novel materials and devices for application in translational medicine.